burevestnik-png/java-learning-lab/README.md

-# prog-lab3
+# Programming lab 3
-This repository contains programming laboratory works.
-Made by Yaroslav Kulinich, the student of 1 course from P3113 group.
+This is pretty simple laboratory work, which I've done at 1 course in my university